October 26, 2025

 Isolated in the middle of the Pacific Ocean, more than 1,000 km from Tokyo, the Ogasawara archipelago is often referred to as the "Japanese Galápagos."
 Accessible only by boat (a 24-hour crossing!), it is a paradise for nature lovers and adventure seekers.

 Crystal clear waters, sea turtles, dolphins, tropical forests: here, everything is preserved.
 The experience is unique, almost initiatory.
-If you want to see a rare, wild, and unspoiled Japan, Ogasawara is the ultimate gem.
+If you want to discover a rare, wild, and unspoiled Japan, Ogasawara is the ultimate gem.

-Sushi, ramen, okonomiyaki, wagyu... it's all there.
+Sushi, ramen, okonomiyaki, wagyu... it's all here.

 SOUTH KOREA